Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Methods

 \subsection{Gaussian Processes}

-Gaussian Processes (GPs) are the standard surrogate models in Bayesian Optimization (BO) due to their ease of implementation, fast training and inherent ability to quantify epistemic uncertainty through their kernel functions \cite{williams2006gaussian, frazier2018tutorial}.
+Gaussian Processes (GPs) are the standard surrogate models in Bayesian Optimization (BO) due to their ease of implementation, data efficiency in low-sample regimes and inherent ability to quantify epistemic uncertainty through their kernel functions \cite{williams2006gaussian, frazier2018tutorial}.
+However, exact GP training scales cubically with the number of observations, motivating alternatives when the dataset grows.
 A GP defines a probability distribution over functions, characterized by a mean function, specifying the prior expected value at any input and a covariance (or kernel) function, quantifying the similarity and correlation between function values at different input points \cite{do2008multivariate, williams2006gaussian}.
-The kernel essentially encodes prior beliefs about the function's smoothness and behavior; in this work, the flexible Matérn kernel is employed due to its generality \cite{genton2001classes}.
-For comprehensive theoretical details and visual explanations, readers are referred to Rasmussen and Williams (2006) \cite{williams2006gaussian} and popular expositions \cite{agnihotri2020exploring, gortler2019visual} \\\\ Given a set of observations obtained by evaluating the expensive black-box function, the GP prior is updated to a posterior distribution over functions.
+The kernel essentially encodes prior beliefs about the function's smoothness and behavior.
+In this work, the GP baseline was implemented using the default BoTorch SingleTaskGP configuration.
+An additional Appendix study compares this kernel with an explicit Matérn-5/2 GP to assess sensitivity to kernel choice.
+For comprehensive theoretical details and visual explanations, readers are referred to Rasmussen and Williams (2006) \cite{williams2006gaussian} and popular expositions \cite{agnihotri2020exploring, gortler2019visual}. \\\\ Given a set of observations obtained by evaluating the expensive black-box function, the GP prior is updated to a posterior distribution over functions.
 This posterior provides a predictive mean and variance for any new potential candidate test point in the feasible space.
 These predictive distributions are then utilized by the acquisition functions (\ref{subsec2.4}) to decide where to sample next.